dustinest/libraries/ee.fj.javafx/ee.fj.javafx.loader/README.md

 			}
 	}

-Now you can use CompundLoader for your multiple classes and track loading
+Now you can use FXMLLoaderFactory for your multiple classes and track loading

-	CompoundLoader.load((total, status) -> {
+	FXMLLoaderFactory.load((total, status) -> {
 		if (total == status) {
 			// launch your application
 		}